Freaky Friday (song): Synopsis

 The video shows Lil Dicky at a Chinese restaurant, similar to the 2003 film, Freaky Friday, where a character is at a Chinese restaurant and wishes she was somebody else.
 In the music video, Lil Dicky is approached by a fan, played by Jimmy Tatro, who mentions he is a fan of his work.
 He then says to his girlfriend, who is standing next to him, that he is a "funny rapper", not a serious rapper.
 Lil Dicky then says to himself he wishes he was somebody who has credibility, and is considered to be cool.
-The camera then pans to Chris Brown on television, that mentions that because the stress caused by his fame, he wishes he was somebody else as well.
+The camera then pans to Chris Brown on television, who mentions that due to the stress caused by his fame, he wishes he was somebody else as well.
 The Chinese waiter takes note of it, and gives Lil Dicky a fortune cookie.
 The video then shows Lil Dicky waking up in Chris Brown's body, and vice versa.
 The video illustrates the two in each other's bodies the following days, following the song's lyrical storyline.
 Towards the end, the two are about to fight, and they realize they shouldn't, instead they should embrace each other, being one in the other's body.
-Then this realization set them back to their original form.
+This realization then sets them back to their original form.
 The video then ends with cameos from Ed Sheeran, DJ Khaled and Kendall Jenner, where Lil Dicky is then in possession in all of their bodies.